 Disclaimer: This post was written in 2012 and covers the Exadata X2 model.
-I have no plans to update it to cover the new X3 system, so please be aware that the information below may no longer be up to date.
+I have no plans to update it to cover the later models, so please be aware that the information below is no longer be up to date.
 In particular, the information about the Smart Flash Cache being a write-through cache is no longer correct for later versions of the Exadata software.

 The HP Oracle Database Machine (V1) was designed with data warehousing workloads in mind.
 The main performance feature, Smart Scan, is only used for full segment scans (e.g. full table scans or fast full index scans) and does not offer any advantage for the typical single block read IOs associated with highly-transactional OLTP environments.